 Because of 3 days of torrential spring rain in Fredericksburg, Virginia and surrounding areas, the Rappahannock River began to rise and spill over its banks.
 Undoubtedly, those who own houses and businesses nearest to the river were watching anxiously as the water crept higher and higher.

-When I went down to see the river on May 1st, it had risen 22 feet above normal.
+When I went down to see the river on May 1st, it had crested at 22 feet (the flood stage at Fredericksburg City Dock is 13 feet).
 Even though it was early morning, a few people were already there taking pictures of the flood.

 A policeman (standing guard over the area) said that several “adventurous” people had come with intentions of canoeing on the fast-moving river.
 In no uncertain terms, they were told to go home.
 It would be incredibly foolish to take a canoe out on a raging river with floating hazards such as trees, logs, branches, and who knows what else unseen below.